A Popular Cream, Greige Blend: Benjamin Moore Ballet White

 What are the undertones of Ballet White?

-BTW – If you aren’t following me on Pinterest – you should be (says me)
+BTW – If you aren’t following me on Pinterest already, I’d love to see you there!

-Ballet White is a great choice for an exterior as the intense natural light really makes ALL of the aspects of Ballet White (yellow/cream/beige/gray) recede and it just acts like a light neutral colour with no dominant personality or colour shining through.
-This works great with colourful shutters, front door and landscaping!
+Ballet White is a great choice for an exterior as natural light really makes ALL of the aspects of Ballet White (yellow-cream-beige-gray) recede, so that it generally looks like a soft, light, neutral colour with no dominant personality or colour shining through.
+If you have a south-facing home you could expect to see a BIT more warmth.

 See the before and afters here: A Stunning Exterior Makeover – Painted Brick and More